Frameless Sliding Doors · Melbourne

 Can I choose the glass height?

 Yes.
 Custom sliding shower screens allow the glass height to be selected to suit the bathroom, instead of being locked into common stock heights such as 2000mm or 2100mm.
-The final height depends on the layout, shower position, ceiling height and overall design.

 Can fluted glass be used for sliding shower screens?